TanishkaMarrott/Decoding-The-TOGAF-Framework/Practical_Case_Studies.md

-## Case Study 1: Implementing TOGAF in a Financial Institution
+# Case Study 1: Implementing TOGAF in a Financial Institution

-### Introduction
+## Introduction
-This case study examines the application of TOGAF in a large XXX FinTech Firm looking at enhancing its enterprise architecture.
+This case study examines the application of TOGAF in a XXX FinTech corp,  looking at enhancing its enterprise architecture.

-### Background
+## Background
 The company was facing challenges with its IT infrastructure --> including redundancy, inefficiency and high operational costs.

-### Objectives
+## Key Objectives

-- Streamline IT operations
+--> Streamline IT operations
-- Reduce costs
+--> Reduce costs
-- Improve efficiency and agility
+--> Improvise on efficiency and agility

-### Approach
+## Approach

-- Conducted a preliminary phase to understand the business context and goals.
+--> Preliminary phase --> Understanding the business context and goals
-- Applied the Architecture Development Method - the ADM to create the baseline & target architectures.
+--> Applied the Architecture Development Method --> We need to create the baseline & target architectures
-- Developed a roadmap for implementation and migration.
+--> Plus, a roadmap for implementation & migration.

 ## Results
-- Reduced IT operational costs by 20%.
+- Ended up reducing operational costs by around 20%.
-- Improved system efficiency and reduced redundancy.
+- System Efficiency ++ .
+Also, eliminated redundancy issues
-- Enhanced agility to respond to business changes.
+- Enhanced agility --> That's critical to respond to business changes.

 ## Conclusion
 The implementation of TOGAF provided a structured approach --> Addressing the Enterprise's challenges with massive improvements in IT operations and the governance aspects. 👍